 "It's all posturing.
 It's a game of who blinks first," Thayer said.

 Beijing's anger has been accompanied by heated reporting in China's state media.
 Reactions to Japanese actions are sometimes overstated in China, and a commentator in the People's Liberation Army Daily, the main newspaper of China's military, called Japan's move "the most blatant challenge to China's sovereignty since the end of World War II."

 About a dozen protesters gathered outside the Japanese Embassy in Beijing chanting, "Japan, get out of China."
 Xinhua reported that people had also taken to the streets to protest in two cities in the south and east.

 Taiwan's Foreign Ministry also lodged a strong protest to Japan.
 It called the island purchase an "extremely unfriendly move" that "not only harms the longtime cooperation between Taiwan and Japan but will also aggravate regional tensions in East Asia."

-Top Japanese government officials maintain that the flare-up hasn't affected official ties with China, although Deputy Prime Minister Katsuya Okada acknowledged that emotions on both sides were being fanned by activists.
+Top Japanese government officials maintain that the flare-up hasn't affected official ties with China.
+Deputy Prime Minister Katsuya Okada said activists on both sides were fanning emotions.

-Prime Minister Yoshihiko Noda met only briefly with Chinese President Hu Jintao on the sidelines of this past weekend's Asia Pacific Economic Cooperation summit in Vladivostok, Russia, and Japanese news reports said Noda emphasized the importance of dealing with the island dispute from a broad perspective.
+Prime Minister Yoshihiko Noda met only briefly with Chinese President Hu Jintao on the sidelines of this past weekend's Asia Pacific Economic Cooperation summit in Vladivostok, Russia.
+Japanese news reports said Noda emphasized the importance of dealing with the island dispute from a broad perspective.

 China also has announced coordinates marking out the waters off the Diaoyu Islands that it considers its territory, apparently for the first time after doing so earlier for the mainland and other islands.